MrSpaar/markdown_spa/doc/pages/extensions/sass.md

 The SASS extension allows you to use SASS in your project.

-To add it to an existing project, run `markdown_spa add SASS`, there are two options:
+To add it to an existing project, run `markdown_spa add SASS`, there are two `config.ini` options:

 - `source_path`: The path to the directory containing your SASS files
 - `main_path`: The path to the main SASS file (relative to project root)